nishank23/invoice_manager/README.md

-**Invoice Generator**
+Invoice Generator
 Invoice Generator is a Flutter application designed to simplify the process of creating and managing invoices.
 It provides a user-friendly interface to quickly generate professional-looking invoices that can be customized to suit various business needs.
-The app is perfect for freelancers, small business owners, and anyone else who needs to issue invoices on-the-go.
+Ideal for freelancers, small business owners, and anyone else needing to issue invoices on the go.

 Features
 Create Invoices: Easily create detailed invoices with items, prices, and descriptions.